rydmike/adaptive_theme_demo/README.md

 We also looked at a practical example of using theme extensions for semantic colors and content text styles.
 Additionally, we harmonized the custom semantic colors to the theme's primary color.

+> [!TIP]
-The walk through of the `AppTheme` class was pretty long, but the setup is not that long and complicated.
-It might be easier to get an overview by just looking at its code [here](https://github.com/rydmike/adaptive_theme_demo/blob/master/lib/theme/app_theme.dart).
+> The walk through of the `AppTheme` class was pretty long, but the setup is not that long and complicated.
+It might be easier to get an overview by looking at its code [here](https://github.com/rydmike/adaptive_theme_demo/blob/master/lib/theme/app_theme.dart).

-Hope you enjoyed this Flutter theming guide by [@RydMike (on X/Twitter)](https://x.com/RydMike) aka "MaterialMike" :smiley:
+Hope you enjoyed this **Flutter adaptive theming guide** by [@RydMike (on X/Twitter)](https://x.com/RydMike) aka "MaterialMike" :smiley: